 Candesartan Cilexetil (kan-de-SAR-tan sye-LEX-e-til), Hydrochlorothiazide (hye-droe-klor-oh-THYE-a-zide)

 Treats high blood pressure.
-A lower blood pressure will reduce the risk of stroke and heart attack.
-This medicine is a combination of an angiotensin receptor blocker and a thiazide diuretic (water pill).
+A lower blood pressure can reduce the risk of stroke and heart attack.
+This medicine contains an angiotensin receptor blocker and a thiazide diuretic (water pill).

 When This Medicine Should Not Be Used